-It is not only from GODZILLA that the Japanese market of Kaijus survives (怪獣 means “strange beast”).
-Gamera (ガメラ) is a Japanese cinema daikaijū, a fictional giant tortoise-like monster created by the now extinct Daiei Studios, now owned by Kadokawa.
-Gamera's original film was released in 1965 to rival the success of Toho Pictures' Godzilla in the 1960s.
-From then on, the character gained fame and notoriety as a Japanese icon in its own right.
+It's not just from GODZILLA that the Japanese market for Kaijus (怪獣 means “strange beast”) survives.
+Gamera (ガメラ) is a daikaijū of Japanese cinema, a fictional giant turtle-like monster created by the defunct Daiei Studios, now owned by Kadokawa.
+Gamera's original film was released in 1965 to rival Toho Pictures' hit Godzilla in the 1960s.
+From there the character gained fame and notoriety as a Japanese icon in his own right.

-Gamera, despite resembling a gigantic turtle, has teeth in its mouth and two immense fangs in the lower arch, which project outwards from the end of the dental arch, bilaterally.
-It takes on quadruped or biped size and produces a ferocious roar.
+Gamera, despite resembling a gigantic tortoise, has teeth in its mouth and two immense fangs in the lower arch, which project bilaterally out of the mouth from the end of the dental arch.
+Assumes quadrupedal or bipedal stature and produces a ferocious roar.
 Gamera measures between 60 and 80 meters in height and weighs between 80 and 120 tons.

-It uses as a weapon, in addition to its claws, a flare of fire that launches through the mouth, as Godzilla does in some films.
-It can also fly using jets that propel it out of the hollows of the hind legs when it collects them into the hull, or else from the hollows of the four legs.
+It uses as a weapon, in addition to its claws, a flame of fire that it launches through its mouth, as Godzilla does in some movies.
+She can also fly using jets that propel her out of the cavities of her hind legs when she pulls them into her hull, or from the cavities of her four paws.

-Gamera, although initially created as an irrational and destructive monster, later appeared in countless films as a friend of the children and defender of Humanity, fighting alien invasions and other monsters.
+Gamera, though initially created as a mindless and destructive monster, later appeared in countless films as a friend of children and defender of Humanity, fighting off alien invasions and other monsters.

-One of the episodes (65) of the anime Detective Conan, set in the TV series studio where they were recording Gamera, it was easy to notice in this episode the children's passion for the monster.
+One of the episodes (65) of the Detective Conan anime, set in the TV series studio where they were shooting Gamera, it was easy to notice in this episode the children's passion for the monster.
 There are several references to him, as in the anime of Detective Conan.

-To celebrate Gamera's 50th anniversary, a new film will be released, and from the trailer we can see how spectacular it will be.
+To celebrate 50 years of Gamera, a new movie will be released, and from the trailer we can see how spectacular it will be.